newville/wxmplot/_sources/imagepanel.txt

    6. modify intensity scales.
    7. save high-qualiy plot images (as PNGs), copy to system clipboard, or print.

-These options are all available programmatically as well.
+These options are all available programmatically as well, by setting the configuration attributes and redrawing the image.

 .. class:: ImageFrame(parent[, size=(550, 450)[, **kws]])